neerajanand321/GSOC_DeepLense/README.md

 # ML4SCI GSOC Task

 This GitHub repository contains two Folders, each of which focuses on a different deep learning task.
-The first folder is called `Common Task`, and the second one is called `LensFinding`.

 ## Common Task